Multi-messengers from the radioactive decay of $r$-process nuclei: Methodology

 \subsection{Nuclear Reaction Flow}

 We simulate nucleosynthesis with version 1.6.0 of the Portable Routines for Integrated nucleoSynthesis Modeling (PRISM) reaction network \citep{2021PhRvC.104a5803S}.
+PRISM uses a robust adaptive timestepping algorithm which automatically reduces the timestep if the abundance of any species or the conditions of the environment change too quickly, which fully resolves all species in the network numerically, even those with low abundance, which allows for accurate calculation of the reaction flow.
 The nuclear input to PRISM is based on the 2012 version of the Finite Range Droplet Model \citep{2012PhRvL.108e2501M,2016ADNDT.109....1M}.
 Radiative capture and fission rates are calculated with the CoH$_3$ statistical Hauser–Feshbach code \citep{2019arXiv190105641K,2021EPJA...57...16K}. $\beta$-decay rates, including delayed neutron emission, are calculated assuming statistical de-excitation from excited states \citep{2016PhRvC..94f4317M,2018ApJ...869...14M}.
 We highlight that these $\beta$-decay rates are calculated from the same assumptions as in the calculation of the spectra above, such that the probability for a nucleus to undergo delayed neutron emission in the reaction network is the same as in the calculation of the spectra.
 The remaining reaction rates (e.g. alpha decay and other less substantive reaction types for the $r$-process) are obtained from the REACLIB database \citep{2010ApJS..189..240C}.
 Nuclear fission is handled as in \cite{Vassh2019}.

 To simulate the composition of \textit{r}-process material we use the trajectory (b) of \cite{2025ApJ...982...81M}, which produces a robust $r$-process with substantial actinide production.
 Fig. \ref{fig:5} shows the final abundances of this trajectory, which are a good match to the solar $r$-process residuals above the second peak of the $r$-process (A $\sim$ 130).